-Potential Project Effect Indicator Change in community infrastructure and Resident and transient population (number of persons) services Parameters based on affected infrastructure (e.g., solid waste management/landfill capacity, health care and social services, emergency response services) Local government cost measurements Change in accommodation availability Housing supply and demand, including government assisted housing, core housing need Change in transportation infrastructure Daily road traffic volume, traffic incidents, air and rail traffic volumes
+Potential Project Effect Indicator Change in infrastructure and services Resident and transient population (number of persons) Number of workers for each phase Capacity, demand and supply of infrastructure and services (e.g., solid waste management/landfill capacity, health care and social services, emergency response services) Change in accommodation availability Availability of accommodations (vacancy rates, inventory levels) Cost of accommodation Measures of core housing need (i.e. adequacy, affordability, suitability) Change in transportation infrastructure Daily road traffic volume, traffic incidents, air traffic volumes

 The Application will identify and justify the spatial and temporal boundaries for the infrastructure and services assessment.
-Anticipated spatial boundaries are presented in Table 6.2-1 and Table 6.2-2 (Figure 6.2-13 and Figure 6.2-14).
+Anticipated spatial boundaries are presented in Table 6.2.1 and Table 6.2.2 (Figure 6.2.14 and Figure 6.2.15).
 Project-specific effects on infrastructure and services will be assessed within the LAA while cumulative effects of regional and reasonably foreseeable future projects will be assessed within the RAA.
 The Application will also define any administrative or technical boundaries that may constrain the assessment of potential project effects.